 Our board of directors has established standing committees in connection with the discharge of its responsibilities.
-Upon the commencement of the trading of our common stock on NASDAQ, these committees will include an audit committee, a compensation committee and a nominating and corporate governance committee.
+These committees include an audit committee, a compensation committee and a nominating and corporate governance committee.
 The composition and responsibilities of each committee are described below.
-Members will serve on committees until their resignation or until otherwise determined by our board of directors.
-Each of these committees will adopt a written charter that satisfies the applicable standards of the SEC and the NASDAQ Listing Rules, which we will post on the investor relations section of our website upon the completion of this offering.
+Members serve on committees until their resignation or until otherwise determined by our board of directors.
+Each of these committees has adopted a written charter that satisfies the applicable standards of the SEC and the NASDAQ Listing Rules, which are posted on the investor relations section of our website.